|1. Description - |

 - Fine arts applications.

-- Guest lectures by visiting artists as appropriate.
+- Guest lectures by visiting artists.

-- Field sessions to commercial/industrial sites as appropriate.
+- Field sessions to appropriate documentary sites.

 - Availability and costs of equipment.